-This video details the precise installation of two 20mm smoothbore barrels into a Mark-11 dual-barrel autocannon receiver, a system utilized by US Navy jet fighters.
-It highlights the robust construction and the critical alignment and locking procedures required for this heavy ordnance.
+This video demonstrates the professional installation of dual 20mm smoothbore barrels onto a Mark-11 autocannon receiver, a system utilized by the US Navy on jet fighters.
+The process highlights the precision handling and specialized tools required for assembling heavy ordnance.
+Expertise is shown by professional ordnance technicians performing the delicate task.

 Gun Laws by State